epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-01-01-gentoo-selective-emerge.markdown

 #### Example

-Last month I have got a bunch of package started with:
+Last month I have got a bunch of packages started with:

 * dev-ruby